Data-Driven Thinker, PhD Candidate, Pun Enthusiast

 As a computational student in Dr. Richard Caprioli’s lab, I aim to develop computational techniques for linking complementary imaging modalities such as imaging mass spectrometry and multiplexed immunofluorescence to understand health and disease.
 I will be developing methods within the fields of image processing, image analysis, machine learning, and statistical analysis.

 Over the course of my work, I’ve contributed to 6 journal articles and 1 book chapter, given 3 oral presentations in professional conferences, and presented 8 posters.
-I recently was awarded one of the inaugural Vanderbilt Graduate Council Anchor Awards.
+I recently was awarded one of the inaugural Vanderbilt Graduate Council Anchor Awards for my efforts building a student community for computational students during the COVID-19 pandemic.

 Through my varied experiences in industry, academia, healthcare, and informatics, I have focused on developing cross-disciplinary linkages.
 As an undergraduate, I worked with students and faculty to organize seminars and research match fairs to engage hundreds of students in scientific research.
 More recently, I co-developed a “Systems Thinking in Biomedicine” seminar to foster scientific dialogue across disciplines.

-Ultimately, I would like to lead a research team with an emphasis on data science.
-I am excited to explore ways in which we can leverage the power of computation to drive unforeseen hypotheses and push the envelope of biomedical research.
+Ultimately, I am excited to explore ways in which we can leverage the power of computation to drive unforeseen hypotheses and push the envelope of biomedical research.

 I believe the success of a venture is directly related to the quality of the team.